ajwilson79/traffic_volume_analysis/rajeev_branch01/Readme.md

 | None    | 298.02 | 0       | 0       | 40         | Clouds       | scattered clouds    | 9/21/2017 22:00 | 2423           |
 | None    | 297.75 | 0       | 0       | 1          | Clear        | sky is clear        | 9/21/2017 23:00 | 1293           |

-**Pros and Cons of manufacturing to fill in missing data** -- **Pros** Completeness, Preserves structure
+**Pros and Cons of manufacturing data to fill in missing data**

+- **Pros** Completeness, Preserves structure

--- **Cons** Not real data, leading to bias, Incorrect results.
+- **Cons** Not real data, leading to bias, Incorrect results.

-We are not using manufactured data for this assignment.
+**We have decided not use manufactured data for this assignment**

 **Remove duplicates for date_time**
-IF date_time and traffic_volume combiation is same, it is considered as duplicate for this assignment.
+If date_time and traffic_volume combiation is same, it is considered as duplicate for this assignment.

 | holiday | temp   | rain_1h | snow_1h | clouds_all | weather_main | weather_description     | date_time        | traffic_volume |
 |---------|--------|---------|---------|------------|--------------|-------------------------|------------------|----------------|